 baked_file_system_mounter

-assemble files inside current directories into executable binary use backed_file_system at compile time, then mount it on new file system at runtime.
+Assemble files and directories into an executable binary using baked_file_system at compile time, then mount them onto a new file system at runtime.

 Let us assume there are assets folders like this: